MLBook-VJ/EDA/README.md

 Details of the data is shared in the Chapter 4, with each column values.

 ### Notebook Changes
-The working direcotory command needs to be changed, to the path where the data is copied on user machine.
+The working directory needs to be changed, to the path where the data is copied on user machine.
 The package utilzied should be installed before running the notebook.